 - Avoiding brand safety issues through better content alignment

-According to Claire Pells, businesses that transparently collect and use first-party data build stronger customer relationships.
-By respecting privacy preferences and being clear about data usage, companies can turn privacy concerns into a competitive advantage.
+According to Claire Pells, businesses that collect and use first-party data openly build stronger relationships.
+By respecting privacy preferences and being clear about how data is used, a company can turn privacy concerns into an advantage.

-When faced with the impending cookie apocalypse, Adidas didn’t wait for the final deadline.
-The global sportswear brand proactively redesigned its digital marketing approach, creating a model case study for cookieless retargeting.
+Facing the coming loss of cookies, Adidas didn’t wait for the final deadline.
+The sportswear brand redesigned its digital marketing early, and the result is a useful case study for cookieless retargeting.

 - First-party data enrichment: Expanded their app and loyalty programme to collect valuable customer data directly